-Once the TWP has agreed to submit particular draft Test Guidelines to the Technical Committee, the Office will prepare the necessary documents in all the UPOV languages (see also 2.2.6.2).
-Where the TWP has specified revisions amendments to be made to the draft prior to submission to the Technical Committee (which will be recorded in a report of the TWP session), the Office will, if necessary in consultation with the leading expert(s) and Chairperson of the TWP, be responsible for incorporating these revisions Where the revisions amendments requested by the TWP require further amendments. information to be provided to the Office by the leading expert(s), this should be provided within 6 weeks of the TWP session, or according to a deadline agreed by the chairperson of the TWP in conjunction with the Office.
-If specified by the TWP, this information must first be agreed by all interested experts.
-In general^b, if the leading expert(s) is(are) unable to provide the agreed information within the specified deadline, the Test Guidelines would be represented to at the following TWP session (Step 4).
+Once the TWP has agreed to submit particular draft Test Guidelines to the 2.2.6.1 Technical Committee, the Office will prepare the necessary documents in all the UPOV languages (see also 2.2.6.2).
+Where the TWP has specified amendments to be made to the draft prior to submission to the Technical Committee (which will be recorded in a report of the TWP session), the Office will, if necessary in consultation with the leading expert and Chairperson of the TWP, be responsible for incorporating these amendments.
+Where the amendments requested by the TWP require further information to be provided to the Office by the leading expert, this should be provided within six weeks of the TWP session, or according to a deadline agreed by the chairperson of the TWP in conjunction with the Office.^k If specified by the TWP, this information must first be agreed by all interested experts.
+In general^e, if the leading expert is unable to provide the agreed information within the specified deadline, the Test Guidelines would be re-presented to at the following TWP session (Step 4).
 After translation into all the UPOV languages, the Test Guidelines are issued, by the Office, to members of, and observers to, the Technical Committee.
-In general^b, the Test Guidelines are to be issued at least 4 weeks^j prior to the relevant session of the Technical Committee.^h
+In general^e, the Test Guidelines are to be issued at least four weeks1 prior to the relevant session of the Technical Committee.1

-2.2.6.2 In some circumstances, sufficient funds for translation of all draft Test Guidelines may not be available.
-In such circumstances, the TC-EDC will determine the order of priority on the basis of the factors identified in Section 2.2.2.2 and the amount of translation work required for each of the Test Guidelines.
-Draft Test Guidelines which are not translated will resume from Step 6 for the following session.
+2.2.6.2 If, for any reason, it is not possible for all draft Test Guidelines to be translated prior to the relevant session of the TC, the TC-EDC will recommend to the TC the order of priority on the basis of the factors identified in Section 2.2.2.2 and the amount of translation work required for each of the Test Guidelines.
+Draft Test Guidelines which are not translated will resume from Step 6 for the following session.^m across all the official UPOV languages.
+It does not conduct a substantive technical review of the Test Guidelines.n The members of the TC-EDC are selected by the TC, both to provide broad experience of the UPOV system and also to represent the UPOV languages - English, French, German and Spanish.
+The chairperson of the TC-EDC is provided by the UPOV Secretariat.^o